Mikuel210/RUNTIME/README.md

 Tuples, arrays, lists, stacks, queues...
 WHY?
 RUNTIME gives you just 6 types.
 No bloat.
 No confusion.
 No distractions.
 Still, all the tools you need to ACTUALLY bring your projects to life.

+## Use cases

+-   **Self-modifying programs**: AI written on-demand features?
+Self-evolving code?
+You can do that and much more.
+-   **Self-debugging code**: Instead of crashing on errors, your program can patch itself and keep going.
+-   **Hot-swappable features**: Replace entire functions and modules at runtime.
+No restarts required.
+-   **Safety-critical software**: No don't do that.

 ## Language design

 ### Core types